JavisOkeyWalker/Ubuntu/Lab03/Lab03.md

 ## Script Usage Guide

-1. How to run
+1. How to run: sourch sorting-party.sh
-2. What extensions are expected
+2. What extensions are expected: .sh
 3. What is the output

 ## Part 5 Answers